 Find A Healthcare Fraud Attorney Near Me

 An arrest and conviction for healthcare fraud can have a devastating impact on your profession.
 From nurses to doctors, an accusation can ruin your career even after ultimately disapproving the facts of the crime.
 Apart from the damage done to your reputation, a conviction can find you serving time behind bars.
-If you have been arrested for any form of health care fraud in Santa Ana, CA, and its surroundings, contact Darwish Law right away to fight back your criminal charges.
+If you have been arrested for any form of health care fraud in Santa Ana, CA, and its surroundings, contact Darwish Law right away to fight your criminal charges.
 You can schedule an appointment by calling us at 714-887-4810.